 Of course, the total number of pallets provides a useful measure for assessing available capacity.
-This measurement could help you assess how many trailers would be needed in the event of an immediate move of stock, or if a business is looking into increasing capacity.
+This measurement could help you assess how many trailers would be needed in the event of an immediate move of stock.
+This would also have an impact if a business is looking into increasing capacity.

 When total stock position is shown in real-time, the result is transformational

-When integrated with SI’s renowned shop-floor data capture applications, Active Dashboard provide “one version of the truth” as it’s constantly processing numerous streams of data.
+An integration of SI’s renowned Shop-floor data capture applications and Active Dashboard create “One version of the truth” as it’s constantly processing numerous streams of data.

 For any food manufacturer, being able to interpret stock control data and view it in real-time, without having to run reports or manage spreadsheets, is transformational.

-Just think of all the advantages you would have if all of your stock information was instantly available on one screen, particularly when it comes to ensuring 100% of orders are fulfilled.
+Think of all the advantages we have if all of the stock information was instantly available on one screen, particularly when it comes to ensuring 100% of orders are fulfilled.

 When is a dashboard not just a dashboard?

 For many of SI’s customers, using our shop-floor data capture modular applications and food ERP, we’ve been able to integrate this data into Active Dashboards.
-Then, by applying in-built filters, drill downs and dynamic charts, these Active Dashboards interpret their key information and KPIs in a graphical and engaging way that benefits every operational area, and report in real-time.
+By applying in-built filters, drill downs and dynamic charts, Active Dashboards interpret key information and KPIs in an engaging way.
+This benefits every operational area, and reports in real-time.

-With Active Dashboards in place, the need to hunt through reports and spreadsheets, then find the time to interpret information yourself, is eliminated.
+The need to hunt through reports and spreadsheets and find time to interpret information yourself, is eliminated, with Active Dashboard.